Arvind-vlsi/ram_single_port/README.md

 # SINGLE PORT RAM

-  >In single port RAM ,only single address line is present ,which means at a time we can only either read or write a data
+  >In single port RAM using distributed memory ,only single address line is present ,which means at a time we can only either read or write a data
   >this is a code for depth of 64 address and each address stores 8bits=1bytes